whalecorpus/lee/README.md

 # Lee's website

 ## Vision
-A nice site for Lee to display his work.
+A nice site for Lee to display his work at leemeadvin.com